hbwheat/Raspberry-Pi-Setup/README.md

 sudo apt-get install docker-ce -y --no-install-recommends
 ```

-The officle Docker CE will try to install aufs-dkms as a dependecy however it will fail.
+The official Docker CE will try to install aufs-dkms as a dependency however it will fail.
 The default is to now use overlayfs2.
 Reference: https://github.com/raspberrypi/linux/issues/3021#issuecomment-508704040